 Beginning in 2021, Disney introduced a modified park hopping system.
 Guests will be allowed to transfer to another park beginning at 2:00pm, pending available park capacity.
 For a thorough explanation of this process, click HERE.

-Disney has updated their Mask Policy numerous times since reopening to close loopholes and clarify language.
-They have even gone as far to ask guests who cannot abide by their mask policies (even due to heath reasons), to reschedule their vacation until masks are no longer necessary.
+Disney has updated their Mask Policy numerous times so you can be sure this won’t be the last update to come.
+Disney has gone as far to ask guests who cannot abide by their mask policies (even due to heath reasons), to reschedule their vacation until masks are no longer necessary.

 Masks must meet the following requirements: